 - Kneeling and/or squatting a lot every day.

 - Wearing a leg cast made out of plaster that encloses the ankle and ends right below the knee can exert pressure on the peroneal nerve.

-There are various of treatments available but what will work, all depends on the underlying cause of your foot drop.
+There are various treatments available, but what will work all depends on the underlying cause of your foot drop.
 If the underlying cause is treated successfully, then foot drop can become better or even disappear altogether.
 If it can't be treated, then it can be permanent.

 An AFO or Ankle Foot Orthosis is a plastic brace that fits in your shoe and holds up your foot for you.
 They are made of a hard plastic and some are made specifically for you.
 I had one of these made for me and it worked for a little while but it started to hurt my foot.
 I also had trouble finding shoes that the brace would fit in.
 I went online and found a foot splint that works a lot better for me.
 It is called a Dorsi-Lite.
 I love this splint.
 I wear it with an ankle brace from Walmart, and it is very comfortable.

 Physical therapy can help improve your gait.
 Gait is defined as a person's manner of walking.
 It is the way you walk.
 In physical therapy, you will do exercises that strengthen your leg muscles and improve your range of motion in your knee and ankle.
-If you don't do these exercises you can develop stiffness in your leg and foot.
+If you don't do these exercises, you can develop stiffness in your leg and foot.
 This will make it harder to walk normally.
-I went to physical therapy for over a month but I still developed scar tissue in my knee which causes me to walk with a small limp.
+I went to physical therapy for over a month, but I still developed scar tissue in my knee, which caused me to walk with a small limp.
 I wish therapy would have worked for me.
 It did help me start walking again, which is great because I didn't walk for months after my injury.

 In some cases, stimulating the nerve that lifts the foot will help with foot drop.
 This, however, doesn't always work.